realm/realm-dart-samples/README.md

 ## [`provider_shopper`](https://github.com/realm/realm-dart-samples/tree/main/provider_shopper) - Flutter application

 A Flutter sample app from [Flutter sample repo](https://github.com/flutter/samples/tree/master/provider_shopper) that shows a state management approach.
 This app is modified to be integrated with a local realm using [Realm Flutter SDK](https://www.mongodb.com/docs/realm/sdk/flutter/).
-The list with all the available items are initialized into `CatalogModel` class as realm objects added to a realm.

-If the users add any items to their shopping cart, these irems are added to a memory collection in `CartModel` class.
-Only initial list of items is stored to the realm.

 You can leave the credentials empty on the login screen.